 Winner: Best underseat full-featured carry-on

-Full disclosure – the eBags Kalya is a bag that we own, and like all of our eBags gear, its smart design and features make it a piece of luggage that we’re very happy with.
-We’ve had it on a few trips now, and it has performed like a champ.
+Full disclosure – the eBags Kalya is a bag that we own and paid for, and like all of our eBags gear, its smart design and features make it a piece of luggage that we’re very happy with.
+We’ve had it on several trips now, and it has performed like a champ.

 At 17″ in width but only five pounds, it’s a bag that makes good use of space and materials.
 This is a great option for a short trip, and also pairs great with the TLS Mother Lode Wheeled Duffels that we love.
 With the wide pass-through luggage strap on the back, the Kalya stays secure against the handle of your other luggage, freeing up hands for other things (like herding kids).